msucloudfellowship/msucloudfellowship.github.io/docs/session_cloud_storage/index.md

     [Azure Training: Explore Azure Storage services](https://docs.microsoft.com/en-us/learn/modules/azure-storage-fundamentals/) ( free training from Microsoft Learn)
 - optional [Understanding block blobs, append blobs, and page blobs](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs)

+- [Introduction to Azure managed disks](https://learn.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview)  This has more techincal background than necessary but could be very helpful.

 ## Activities

 - Download and install the [Azure Cloud Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)  See the **"Download now"** button at the top of that page.
 You may review the content of the page